I saw that Wizkid had something first time he walked into the room - Eldee | Pulse Nigeria

 The rapper then recalled the conversations he had with singer Banky W, who was the one who discovered young Wizkid.

-In those formative days of Wizkid's music career, Eldee contributed to shaping Wizkid’s sound, emphasizing a need for balance and broad appeal.
+In those formative days of Wizkid's music career, Eldee contributed to shaping Wizkid’s sound, emphasising a need for balance and broad appeal.

-He recounted his contriution, stating, "There were a lot of kids at the time who had talent and you needed someone who could mold an give directions.
+He recounted his contribution, stating, "There were a lot of kids at the time who had talent and you needed someone you could mould and give directions.
 I remember one of the things that I brought at the time was that we were listening to a lot of Roc City and they had mixed tapes they had done.
-So i told Banky that if we wanted the music to go far out music had to align with that.
+So I told Banky that if we wanted the music to go far, our music had to align with that.
 Some of that is what we used to play to WizKid at the time and asked him to find the middle ground because he couldn't do all dancehall because he wasn't a Jamaican."